Keep Cool Mobile

-Up to 50 city mayors try to find a balance between economic growth, climate protection and the wishes of their citizens to win the game.
+In Keep Cool Mobile, up to 50 city mayors try to find a balance between economic growth, climate protection and the wishes of their citizens to win the game.
 It’s digital and multilingual.
-This allows us to invite everybody to a Keep Cool Mobile World Cup!
+This means you can invite anybody to play!!

-Try out the game, help us in developing it and join the competition!
+Try out the game and help us in developing it!

 - You will get to know a new game, which still can be improved with your feedback